Pieter Nuyts: Hostage crisis

 The already troubled relations with Japanese merchants in Tayouan took a turn for the worse in 1628 when tensions boiled over.
 The merchants, who had been trading in Taiwan long before the Dutch colony was established, refused to pay Dutch tolls levied for conducting business in the area, which they saw as unfair.
 Nuyts exacted revenge on the same Hamada Yahei who he blamed for causing the failure of the Japanese embassy by impounding his ships and weapons until the tolls were paid.
 However, the Japanese were still not inclined to pay taxes, and the affair came to a head when Hamada took Nuyts hostage at knifepoint in his own office.
 Hamada's demands were for the return of their ships and property, and for safe passage to return to Japan.
-These requests were granted by the Council of Formosa (the ruling body of Dutch Formosa), and Nuyts' son Laurens was taken back to Japan as one of six Dutch hostages.
+These requests were granted by the Council of Formosa (the ruling body of Dutch Formosa), and Nuyts's son Laurens was taken back to Japan as one of six Dutch hostages.
 Laurens died in Omura prison on 29 December 1631.
 During the Japanese era in Taiwan (1895–1945), school history textbooks retold the hostage-taking as portraying the Dutchman as a "typical arrogant western bully who slighted Japanese trading rights and trod on the rights of the native inhabitants".